linkspreed/Spypy/README.md

     is developed properly so that
     the platform works as well as possible.
 ```
- You can enjoy Snippite freely and use all features to an unlimited extent.
+ You can enjoy Spypy freely and use all features to an unlimited extent.

 ## 📷 UI